 10) Remember the 80/20 rule

 This marketing guideline has been around for some time, and it remains a valid best practice in designing your social media strategy.
 It holds that 80% of your content should not be about your product or service.

 What should 80% of your content be about?
 It should be about your audience's questions and information that is valuable to them.
-Not to beat a dead horse, but it's all about developing brand trust and nurturing relationships.
-When you have that trust and those relationships your audience will convert to customers when it's time to purchase.
+Not to beat a dead horse, but it's about developing brand trust and nurturing relationships.
+When you have that trust and those relationships, your audience will convert to customers when it's time to purchase.